css-data-mining-viz/dm2_data/README.md

 # dm2_data

-Repo for day 2 of data mining
+Here is the repo for extra data and files needed for day 2 of data mining (day 7 of the course).